livechat/chat.io-docs/site/content/customer-sdk/methods.md

 ### destroy

-This method is supposed to clear any hold resources, remove all listeners and disconnect from the network.
+This method clears any held resources, removes all listeners and disconnects from the network.
 After using this method you won't be able to use the destroyed SDK's instance.

 ```js